Teaching Language Models Mechanistic Explainability Through MechSMILES: Acknowledgments

 \section{Acknowledgments}

+The authors thank Robert S. Jordan (Intel) and Vijay Kris Narasimhan (Merck KGaA) for insightful discussions regarding the elaboration of this work.
 T.A.N. acknowledges support from Intel and Merck KGaA via the AWASES programme.
 Z.J. acknowledges support by the Swiss National Science Foundation (SNSF) (grant number 214915).
 P.S. acknowledges support from the NCCR Catalysis (grant number 225147), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
+The authors acknowledge the use of LLMs, in particular Claude 4.6 for linguistic refinement and grammatical editing.
+All scientific content and interpretations remain the sole responsibility of the authors.